 Chest x-ray: This is often the first test done to look for spots on your lungs.
 If a change is seen, you’ll need more tests.

-PET scan: In this test, you are given a special type of sugar that can be seen inside your body with a camera.
+PET scan: In this test, you are given a type of sugar that can be seen inside your body with a special camera.
 If there’s cancer, the sugar shows up as “hot spots” where the cancer is found.
-This test is useful when your doctor thinks the cancer has spread, but doesn’t know where.
+It can help when your doctor thinks the cancer has spread, but doesn’t know where.

 Blood tests: Blood tests are not used to find lung cancer, but they are done to tell the doctor more about your health.

-In a biopsy (BY-op-see), the doctor takes out a small piece of tissue or fluid where the cancer seems to be.
+In a biopsy, the doctor takes out a small piece of tissue or fluid where the cancer seems to be.
 It’s checked for cancer cells.
 A biopsy is the best way to tell for sure if you have cancer.

 There are many types of biopsies and ways to do them.
 Ask your doctor what kind you will need.
-Each type has pros and cons.
-The choice of which type to use depends on your own case.
+Each type has reasons for and against doing them.
+The choice of which type will be used, depends on your case.

 If you have non-small cell lung cancer, the doctor will want to find out how far it has spread.
 This is called staging.
 You may have heard other people say that their cancer was “stage 2” or “stage 3.”
 Your doctor will want to find out the stage of your cancer to help decide what type of treatment is best for you.

 The stage describes the spread of the cancer through the lung.
-It also tells if the cancer has spread to other organs of your body that are close by or farther away.
+It also tells if the cancer has spread to nearby organs or to organs farther away.

 Your stage can be stage 1, 2, 3, or 4.
 The lower the number, the less the cancer has spread.
-A higher number, such as stage 4, means a more serious cancer that has spread beyond the lungs.
-Be sure to ask the doctor about the cancer stage and what it means for you.
+A higher number, such as stage 4, means a more serious cancer that has spread outside your lungs.
+Be sure to ask the doctor about your cancer's stage and what it means.

-There are many ways to treat lung cancer, but the main types of treatment are local or systemic.
+There are many ways to treat lung cancer.

-Chemo drugs go through the whole body.
-They can reach cancer cells anywhere in the body.
-They are called systemic (pronounced sis-TEM-ick) treatment.
+Chemo drugs, targeted therapy, and immunotherapy go through the whole body.
+They can reach cancer cells almost anywhere in the body.

-If your cancer is in an early stage, your doctor may suggest surgery (SUR-jur-ee), along with other treatments.
+If your cancer is in an early stage, your doctor may suggest surgery, along with other treatments.
 All or part of your lung may be taken out.
 If surgery can be done, it offers the best chance of a cure.

 Sometimes, fluid collects in the chest and causes breathing problems.
 This fluid can be taken out by putting a small tube in the chest.
 After the fluid is drained out, a drug is put into the tube.
 This helps seal the space and keep fluid from building up again.

-Most of the time, non-small cell lung cancer is treated with radiation or chemo, or with both.
+Most of the time, non-small cell lung cancer is treated with surgery and radiation.
+Chemo might be also be added.

 Any type of surgery can have some risks and side effects.
 Be sure to ask the doctor what you can expect.
 If you have problems, let your doctor know.
 Doctors who treat people with lung cancer should be able to help you with any problems that come up.

-Radiation (pronounced RAY-dee-A-shun) uses high-energy rays (like x-rays) to kill cancer cells.
-In non-small cell lung cancer, it’s most often used along with chemo to treat the tumor and any cancer that has spread.
-Radiation can also be used to relieve symptoms such as pain, bleeding, trouble swallowing, or other problems.
+Radiation uses high-energy rays (like x-rays) to kill cancer cells.
+In non-small cell lung cancer, it’s most often used after surgery.
+It can be given alone or along with chemo.
+Radiation can also be used to relieve symptoms such as pain, bleeding, trouble swallowing, or other problems that happen when the lung cancer has grown very large or has spread to other areas like the bones.
 It’s given in small doses every day for many weeks.

 If your doctor suggests radiation as your treatment, talk about what side effects might happen.
 The most common side effects of radiation are: